Leslydav/testRepository/README.md

 # testRepository
-little test to discover github from IBM certification
+Little test to discover Git and Github from IBM Certification.